SergeySeroshtan/csv-scripts/readme.md

 `merge`     | To merge records from different sets using the value of field as unique key.
 `map`       | To get mapping of records using the value of field as unique key.
 `group`     | To split records into groups using the value of field as key.

+Additionally, you can use operation `log` to add custom message into the log of script.

 # Examples